NidarshN/prayana_ai/README.md

 Once the application is running, you can interact with Prayāṇa AI through the web interface.
 Enter your travel-related queries and receive responses from the chatbot.

-The model requires a lot of tuning as this project was intended to be a tutorial repo for my learning.

 ## Reference